Not-for-profit crisis management: 7 things you can do right now

 Knowing that demands will grow at the same time as the economy slows, it’s time to look at recent programme success in terms of money outlays vs programme outcomes.
 What programmes have had the most impact?

 What programmes will be required in the future?
 Key performance indicators should be available through your financial management system, allowing your team to make educated decisions.

 6. Apply for new grants

-If you will be offering services related to the pandemic, look for federal, state and local grants and apply early.
+If you want to provide pandemic-related services, seek for federal, state, and local grants and apply early.

 7. Get creative with fundraising